 The JF-17 ‘Thunder’, the Chinese original FC-1 Xiaolong, is a lightweight single-engine, multirole combat aircraft designed by China and produced jointly by PAC and China’s Chengdu Aircraft Corporation (CAC).
 FC-1 first flew in 2001, and JF-17 rolled out in 2007.
 It was inducted into PAF in 2010.

-The aircraft roles are aerial reconnaissance, ground attack, and air interception.
+The aircraft’s roles are aerial reconnaissance, ground attack, and air interception.
 This fly-by-wire, 1.8 Mach fighter is powered by the Russian Klimov RD-93 turbofan engine.
 The aircraft could later be powered by the Chinese indigenous Guizhou WS-13 engine.
-The initial aircraft had a head-up display, a data-link, and KLJ-7 Doppler radar.
+The initial aircraft had a head-up display, a data link, and a KLJ-7 Doppler radar.

-The later aircraft got aerial refueling and an electronic warfare suite.
-It can carry a 6,700 lb (3100 Kg) external load on seven hard-points.
-Weapons are mostly Chinese and include the Gsh 23 mm gun, PL-5, and PL-12 AAMs, LS-6 ‘Thunderstone’ GPS-guided glide bombs, and YJ-12 supersonic and YJ-83 subsonic anti-shipping missiles.
+The later aircraft received aerial refueling and an electronic warfare suite.
+It can carry a 6,700 lb (3100 Kg) external load on seven hard points.
+Weapons are mostly Chinese and include the Gsh 23 mm gun, PL-5 and PL-12 AAMs, LS-6 ‘Thunderstone’ GPS-guided glide bombs, and YJ-12 supersonic and YJ-83 subsonic anti-shipping missiles.
 PAF maintains one squadron in the maritime strike role.

 JF-17 Block III